GeoBosh/rbibutils/README.md

 # Overview

-Read and write 'BibTeX' files.
+Import and export 'BibTeX' files.
 Convert bibliography files between various formats.
-All formats supported by the `bibutils` utilities are available.
+All formats supported by the `bibutils` utilities are available, see `bibConvert()` for a complete list.
 In addition, conversion from and to `bibentry`, the R native representation based on Bibtex, is supported.

 `readBib()` and `writeBib()` import/export BiBTeX files.  `readBibentry()` and `writeBibentry()` import/export `R` source files in which the references are